eosineye1/ACMESearch/README.md

 ## Development server

-In a terminal, in the project directory, run `ng build` to build the project then `ng serve` for a dev server.
+In a terminal, in the project directory, run `npm install --save-dev @angular-devkit/build-angularrun`, then run `ng build` to build the project, then `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.

 ## Running unit tests